A Bit of Background

 I received formal Chinese medicine (acupuncture) training at Endeavour College of Natural Health in Perth, Western Australia.
 Since that time I have continued to learn privately, and see Chinese medicine as an endless field of study.
 My principal interest lies in the collection of ancient writings known as the 黃帝內經 Huàngdì Nèijīng, and while I am certainly no expert in this field, it is from this that I draw most of my inspiration for practice.

-I recently spent 3 months living in East London, South Africa, where I worked as the principal acupuncturist in a busy clinic, seeing many different conditions daily.
-Here, I was given the isiXhosa name “Qaqambile” — in which the “q” is pronounced as a “palatal click” sound, made by pressing the tongue to the roof of the mouth and then releasing it sharply downwards.
+I recently lived in South Africa, working as the principal acupuncturist in a busy clinic, seeing many different conditions daily.
+Here, I was given the isiXhosa name “Qaqambile” — in which the “q” is pronounced as a “palatal click”, performed by pressing the tongue to the roof of the mouth and releasing it sharply downwards.
 I would prefer it if you called me by this name.

-Having lived and studied for a period in Taiwan, my conversational Mandarin is quite adequate; having lived several years in South America, my Spanish is more than adequate, but far from perfect.
+Having lived and studied for a period of time in Taiwan, my conversational Mandarin is quite adequate; having lived for several years in South America, my Spanish is more than adequate, but far from perfect.
 Having never been to Iceland nor been involved with its language, my Icelandic is non-existent.

 Philosophy

 To truly heal — perhaps — is to become Whole.
 We see this in the etymology of the word “heal”, coming from Old English “to make whole”.
-This is a guiding notion for my practice, and certainly one that informs craniosacral biodynamics, if not Chinese medicine.
+This is a guiding notion of my practice, and certainly one that informs craniosacral biodynamics, if not Chinese medicine.
 Our desire to be “healthy” may have deeper roots than the mere absence of symptoms, and it is these roots that I attempt to contact in my practice.
 It is here that we can move gradually out of fragmentation and into a more wholesome way of being.
+It is my perspective that as we do so, we simultaneously heal our community and indeed our planet.

 However, it is also the case that pain, sickness and disease cause suffering, and it is the medico’s task to alleviate this suffering.
 So all aloof philosophies aside, I fundamentally seek to provide the necessary care, attention, energy, knowledge and skill to achieve whatever degree of alleviation I may be able. إِنْ شَاءَ ٱللَّٰهُ.